Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 ## Create incident notification

-This interaction is depicted in four steps:
+This interaction is depicted in two steps:

 1. Data consumer creates an incident report notification to data providers
 2. Data provider is informed about the incident